jpmedras/grouped_stratified_split/README.md

 <br>

 Since we’ve got 95.899 segments, an 80:10:10 split would ideally have 9.590 segments for validation, that same amount for test, and 76.719 for train.
 Another way of doing that would be to perform an 80:10:10 split for each game genre, that is, a stratified split, that would guarantee that the sets are balanced by genre.
-Again, the problem is that each group of gameplay segments can’t overlap each other inside the split sets.
+First dealing with the smaller sets, and leaving the rest for train.
+Again, the problem is that each group of gameplay segments can’t overlap each other inside the split sets, and each group contains a "random" number of segments.

-The Scikit Learn library already contains a [StratifiedGroupKFold](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedGroupKFold.html#stratifiedgroupkfold) function, which performs the split of the non overlapping groups into K folds of the same size in a stratified manner, but it doesn't have a similar method of performing a classic train, validation, test split.
+The Scikit Learn library already contains a [StratifiedGroupKFold](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.StratifiedGroupKFold.html#stratifiedgroupkfold) function, which performs the split of the non overlapping groups into K folds of the same size in a stratified manner, but it doesn't have a similar method for performing a classic train, validation, test split.

 ## The Solution
 This problem can be seen as a [subset sum](https://en.wikipedia.org/wiki/Subset_sum_problem) execution for each slipt set and class.
 In our case, for each split set, a subset sum can be performed to get the gameplays that will enter them, with amount of slices proportional to each of the classes.
 The sums will be performed over the number of slices/segments each gameplay contains, and the set of groups that amount to a value closer to the target will be selected.

 ### Example:
 If our dataset contains the following groups: